INFINITY-CODERS-Family/010fc9e99ae2b12328dd753d28bc5766_RJPOLICE_HACK_787_INFINITY_7/README.md

 	- **Data Handling**:
 		- **Kaagle Datasets**: Utilized for providing realistic sample financial data for testing and demonstration.
 		- **Machine Learning Algorithms**:
 			- Logistic Regression: A regression algorithm used for binary classification tasks.
-			- Disjoint Tree: An ensemble learning algorithm that builds a disjoint set of decision trees.
-			- Random Clusters: A clustering algorithm that assigns data points to random clusters.
+			- Random Forests: A clustering algorithm that assigns data points to random clusters.
-			- K-beans Clustering: A popular clustering algorithm for grouping data points into clusters.
 ## Features

 - **Data Visualization**: Utilizes ReactApexCharts to provide insightful visualizations of financial data.
 - **Data Management**: Integrates Supabase for efficient data handling and database management.
 - **Sample Data**: Utilizes Kaagle datasets for sample financial data to test and showcase the application.
 - **Machine Learning Algorithms**:
   - Logistic Regression
-  - Disjoint Tree
-  - Random Clusters
+  - Random Forests
-  - K-beans Clustering
 ## Installation

 1. Clone the repository: